Pointwise Mutual Information Based Metric and Decoding Strategy for Faithful Generation in Document Grounded Dialogs: Experiments

-\textbf{Results:} \Cref{tab:metric:all} reports the precision, recall, F1 score, and accuracy achieved by different metrics on the test split of BEGIN benchmark.
-We first observe that $\pmimetric$ performs better than all other faithfulness metrics by a huge margin across all reported performance measures, with the absolute gains ranging from $21.8\%$ to $8.7\%$ in F1 score.
-Even against the strong baseline of \qtwo, it achieves an absolute gain of $5.6\%$ and $8.7\%$ in accuracy and F1 score, respectively.
+\Cref{tab:metric:all} reports the precision, recall, F1 score, and accuracy achieved by different metrics on the test split of BEGIN benchmark. \rebut{We first observe that $\pmimetric$ performs better than $\upmimetric$, clearly demonstrating the advantage of using the dialogue history while measuring faithfulness.}

+We \rebut{then} observe that \rebut{both $\upmimetric$ and} $\pmimetric$ perform better than all other faithfulness metrics by a considerable margin across all reported performance measures, with the absolute gains ranging from $21.8\%$ to $8.7\%$ in F1 score.
+Even against the strong baseline of \qtwo, $\pmimetric$ achieves an absolute gain of $5.6\%$ and $8.7\%$ in accuracy and F1 score, respectively.
 As expected, all the lexical overlap and semantic similarity based metrics achieve poor performance, with accuracy worse than even the majority--class classifier's accuracy of $76.7\%$.

 Next, we notice that all metrics, except faithcritic, have higher recall than precision, indicating that they tend to be lenient while classifying a response as faithful, whereas faithcritic tends to be conservative and classifies most of the responses as not faithful.
-Comparing the next two best metrics, we observe that \qtwo\ has better F1 and recall, but worse accuracy and precision than faithcritic.
+Comparing the next two best metrics, we observe that \qtwo\ has better F1 and recall but worse accuracy and precision than faithcritic.

-To identify dataset specific biases, \Cref{tab:metric:all} also reports F1 score separately for each of the three contributing datasets.
+To identify dataset specific biases, \Cref{tab:metric:f1} reports F1 score separately for each of the three contributing datasets.
 We observe that $\pmimetric$ achieves the highest F1 on CMU--DoG and TopicalChat with more than $12\%$ and $9.7\%$ absolute gain, respectively, over the other metrics.
-Surprisingly, faithcritic achieves the best F1 score of $0.794$ points on WoW whereas its F1 on TopicalChat and CMU--DoG is only $0.039$ and $0.156$ points, respectively.
-This over-fitting on WoW could be due to the fact that faithcritic is a learned metric and the training data for it has been adapted from WoW, and its low performance on the other two datasets demonstrates its lack of generalization.
+FaithCritic achieves the best F1 score on WoW, whereas its F1 on TopicalChat and CMU--DoG is quite low.
+This over-fitting on WoW is because faithcritic is a learned metric, and the training data for it has been adapted from WoW, and its low performance on the other two datasets demonstrates its lack of generalization.

+\rebut{ To understand the correlation of various faithfulness metrics with human judgement, we report three calibration-free metrics in \cref{tab:metric:calibrationfree}.
+In all three metrics, we observe that PMI-Faith is better aligned to human judgements than the other measures of faithfulness. }

+\textbf{Subjective Analysis:} The state-of-the-art metric, \qtwo, identifies whether a response is faithful or not using two steps.
+In the first step, it generates a set of questions based on the response.
+In the second step, it uses a question answering system to generate two responses for each question: one based on the response and one based on the document.
+If both the answers match, then the response is considered faithful to the document.
+We now discuss the shortcoming of \qtwo and how \pmimetric\ overcomes it using two examples.